MitjaNemec/Kicad_action_plugins/README.md

 This plugin archives the project thus making it portable.

 The schematics archive is achieved via project cache library.
-The project cache library is added to project symbol library table (if the table does not exist it is created).
-Also the links to the symbols within the schematics are modified so that they point to the symbols within cache library.
+The project cache library is copied to project-archive.lib which is modified and added to project symbol library table (if the table does not exist it is created).
+Also the links to the symbols within the schematics are modified so that they point to the symbols within archive library.

 The archiving of the pcb and its footprints is already implemented within pcbnew.